bassantmedhat/Hospital-Website/readme.md

 ![alt text](https://github.com/Ms850446/icu_project/blob/main/ER1%20(2).png)

 # about the website
-## Our website is for ICU department..
-Its divided to 6 pages:
+Our website is for ICU department Its divided to 6 pages:

 I. one for Admin to track doctors , nurses and patients including to add and remove any one of them.